 Flaticon is a website with high quality vector icons (as well as a variety of other formats).
 Icons are a great way to add some extra interest to your graphics as well as create a brandable element you can use across your marketing channels.

 One of the most challenging aspects of design, especially for non designers, is creating a color palette that is complementary and on brand.
 That’s where Adobe Color CC comes in!

 The free website is an extension of the Adobe Creative Suite software and an absolute savior for anyone who is not a master at color theory.
 With this site you can create beautiful color combinations using one, two, three or even five colors.
 It is easy to start with one of your brand colors and find complementary colors that can spice up your social media profile.
 This means in the end your graphics will still feel like your brand but won’t all look exactly the same.

 There is a reason tools like these exist—they work.
-And, social media plays a huge role in inbound marketing.
+And, social media plays a huge role in inbound marketing for B2B Saas companies.
 So, now that you know how to use four great new tools, read up on how to put them to use in our B2B Tech Marketer's Guide to Inbound.